l-aldarondo/bikesharing/README.md

 The purpose of this project is to  to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 For that we will use Pandas to change the "tripduration" column from an integer to a datetime datatype.
 Then, using the converted datatype, we created a set of visualizations to:

-- Show the length of time that bikes are checked out for all riders and genders
+- Q1: Show the length of time that bikes are checked out for all riders and genders

-- Show the number of bike trips for all riders and genders for each hour of each day of the week
+- Q2: Show the number of bike trips for all riders and genders for each hour of each day of the week

-- Show the number of bike trips for each type of user and gender for each day of the week.
+- Q3: Show the number of bike trips for each type of user and gender for each day of the week.

-- Finally, you’ll add these new visualizations to the two you created in this module for your final presentation and analysis to pitch to investors.

 ## Methodology